Lime & Les Le Pages

-Canadian-Americans are a largely overlooked minority in the vast landscape of Los Angeles's diversity.
-Los Angeles, after all, has no Little Toronto nor an Historic Canuck Town.
-Whereas immigrants from south of the Rio Grande are celebrated, vilified, romanticized, ignored, and pandered to; those from north of the 49th Parallel are practically invisible.
-To be fair, Mexican-Americans comprise … Continue reading No Enclave — Exploring Canadian Los Angeles
+Canadian Americans are a largely overlooked minority in the vast landscape of Los Angeles's diversity.
+Unlike immigrants from south of the Rio Grande, who are often the subject of public attention (whether celebrated, vilified, romanticized, ignored, or pandered to), those from north of the 49th Parallel are comparatively ignored and practically invisible.
+Los Angeles, after … Continue reading No Enclave — Exploring Canadian Los Angeles

 Where Fools Fear to Tread — A Montreal Snapshot